tarungarg546/HackerEarth-node/README.md

         //deal with response
         console.log(JSON.parse(res).compile_status);  //you can use it in your own way });

+//Compile with file input

-var FilePath="";//path from where you have to take source code
+var FilePath=""; //path from where you have to take source code
 //compile a file input
 hackerEarth.compileWithFile(config,FilePath,function(err,response){
       if(err)